mihayounas/javascript-project2-game/README.md

 * ### Resolved
 * html 1 error - of empty heading.
 ![empty-heading-resolved](/assets/images/error.png)
+* Favicon icon not loading into the console - fixed- the icon could not be found because of the name so renaming it fixed the error .

     ## Future Features :
    Brain Wizzz website will be definetly updated in the future with following :